This article explains the process, rationale, and prerequisites for performing a device migration.

 Be sure to have the new device in-hand and to check that both devices are checking in before initiating the migration process.

-During the migration, your Technical Support Engineer will broadly follow these steps:
+During the migration, your Technical Support Expert will broadly follow these steps:

 - Pause local and offsite operations on the original device.